zerosith/addiInterview/README.md

 You need to enter the folders in the previous order and follow the instructions for that application

+## Pre requisites
+- Maven 3.8.3
+- JDK 17.0.1
+- Docker
+- Postman

+## Postamn support
+Import the file `addiInterview.postman_collection.json` to postman to have the calls to test this code challende

 ## Troubleshoot:

 ### Problem: